csvpath/csvpath/README.md

 CsvPath is intended to fit with other DataOps and data quality tools.
 Files are streamed.
 The interface is simple.
 Custom functions can be added.

-# Usage
+# Description

 CsvPath paths have three parts:
 - a "root" file name
 - a scanning part
 - a matching part

 The root starts with `$`.
 The match and scan parts are enclosed by brackets.
+Newlines are ignored.

 A very simple csvpath might look like this: